What is egg donation?

 You should be between ages 21-35 and in excellent health.
 You should read as much as possible about the process and, if possible, ask women who participated in the process about their experience.
-You should then contact Bennett Fertility Institute (BFI) at 405-949-6060 and ask for information.
-At present, BFI is changing from evaluating and working with live donors to utilizing donor egg banks.
-You may e-mail me (Click to Email Me) and I will have our Nurse Coordinator contact you for more information.
+You should then contact some of the national egg banks and ask for information.

 We are interested in finding an egg donor, where should we start?